Hit the track with these Kart-based Android racing games…

 3. Pac-Man Kart Rally (free)

 Regardless of which decade you grew up in, you probably remember Pac-Man in some form.
 The Yellow pellet muncher has been around for ages and broke onto the mobile scene a few years ago.
-Pac-Man Kart Rally lets you burn rubber throughout Pacland, and it’s one fans of classic Capcom games are bound to enjoy for nostalgia alone.
+Pac-Man Kart Rally lets you burn rubber throughout Pacland, and it’s one fan of classic Capcom games are bound to enjoy for nostalgia alone.

-Like the rest of the games on our list, Pac-Man Kart Rally is a racer with unlockable cars and power-ups a plenty.
+Like the rest of the games on our list, Pac-Man Kart Rally is a racer with unlockable cars and power-ups plenty.
 The more you race and are rewarded, the more options become available including some very familiar faces.
 Capcom has included several exclusive characters, so you don’t just have to play with Pac-Man and his ghostly gang.
 Dig Dug, The Fighter (Galaga) and others are present… if you can manage to unlock them.

-Pac-Man Kart Rally isn’t the best looking racer on the market, but it is quite a bit of fun and free to download from Google Play.
+Pac-Man Kart Rally isn’t the best-looking racer on the market, but it is quite a bit of fun and free to download from Google Play.
 You will only get to try some of the game however as the rest is pay to play.

 4. Turbo FAST (free)

-PikPok is more well known for their quick-play games than racing titles.
+PikPok is more well known for its quick-play games than racing titles.
 They bucked the trend with Turbo Fast, however, which is a Kart Racer based on the movie Turbo.
 It’s a slick looking game featuring an even slicker snail and the rest of the crew from the flick are included as well.
 If you want a racer with great graphics, look no further.

 Turbo FAST offers gamers several different modes of play including a head-to-head mode that pits you against your pals.
 There are 13 race tracks to tear through and special events, challenges and dozens of cool mods for your shell.